guildai/guild.ai/pages/guides/reproducibility.md

 keras
 ```

-^ `requirements.txt` with a Python requirements comment used by Guild
+^ `requirements.txt` with Python requirements comment --- used by
-  when creating a virtual environment
+  Guild `init` when creating a virtual environment

 The first line of `requirements.txt` is a comment and therefore
 ignored by `pip`.
 However, Guild uses the comment to find a suitable